Skip to main content

 About

-Buggos 2 is a single player strategy game with a science fiction theme.
+Buggos 2 is a single player city builder game with violence and science fiction themes.
 It was developed by Intrepid Marmot and was released on September 25, 2025.
 It received positive reviews from players.

 Buggos 2 is a horde-based auto-battler where players command a sentient hivemind to evolve and deploy massive swarms of alien insects against human forces.
 The game features permanent upgrades, specialized unit types, and strategic control of the battlefield to overwhelm increasingly advanced enemies.